We recently sat down with UX Academy graduate Joyce Isleta, now a Product Designer at Optum Financial in San Antonio, Texas.

 “I created a FinTech project for my portfolio with the intention of applying to USAA.
 It was the main project that my design director wanted to see.
 I would recommend knowing what companies you want to work for and catering your projects to those industries,” Joyce says.

-Pull out “I also think you need to be creative about what problems you’re solving.
+“I also think you need to be creative about what problems you’re solving.
 Recruiters are most interested in seeing real-world work, but if you can't get something developed then at least tell a great story for an interesting problem.”